marcin10lw/rest-countries-react/README.md

 Be sure to check out the demo for a firsthand look at this excellent tool for locating and learning about a particular country.

+## Challenges
+Users should be able to:

+    - See all countries from the API on the homepage
+    - Search for a country using an input field
+    - Filter countries by region
+    - Click on a country to see more detailed information on a separate page
+    - Click through to the border countries on the detail page
+    - Toggle the color scheme between light and dark mode

 ## Check out the [Demo](https://marcin10lw.github.io/rest-countries-react/#/countries) 👈

 As always this was an excellent learning opportunity in which I could improve making responsive websites using [React](https://legacy.reactjs.org/) and [React Router](https://reactrouter.com/en/main) and working with API using Redux Toolkit, Redux-saga.